Elisabeth of the Palatinate: Correspondence

 Throughout her adult years, Elisabeth corresponded with many renowned intellectuals of her time.

 By 1639, Elisabeth was corresponding with Anna Maria van Schurman, a learned woman, called the Dutch Minerva.
 In an early letter van Schurman offered Elisabeth guidance on what subjects to study, arguing for the usefulness of history.

-Elisabeth's correspondence with Descartes began in 1643 and continued until Descartes's death in early 1650.
+Elisabeth's correspondence with Descartes began in 1643 and continued until his death in early 1650.
 At her request, Descartes became her teacher in philosophy and morals, and in 1644 he dedicated to her his Principia.
 Descartes greatly respected Elisabeth's intellect and valued his correspondence with her.

 Many of Descartes's letters to Elisabeth were published in the volumes of his correspondence edited by Claude Clerselier, but Elisabeth refused the request to publish her side of the exchange.
 Elisabeth's side of the correspondence was first published in 1879 by Louis-Alexandre Foucher de Careil, after he was alerted to its existence by an antiquarian bookseller, Frederick Müller, who had found a packet of letters in Rosendael.

 Elisabeth also corresponded with a number of prominent Quakers, including Robert Barclay and William Penn.

 There are letters written both by and to her concerning political and financial matters in the English Calendar of State Papers.